EricLBuehler/trc/README.md

 A cycle between `Trc` pointers cannot be deallocated as the reference counts will never reach zero.
 The solution is a `Weak<T>`.
 A `Weak<T>` is a non-owning reference to the data held by a `Trc<T>`.
 They break reference cycles by adding a layer of indirection and act as an observer.
-They cannot even access the data directly, and must be converted back into `Trc<T>`. `Weak<T>` does not keep the value alive (which can be dropped), and only keeps the backing allocation alive.
+They cannot access the data directly, and must be converted back into a `Trc`. `Weak` does not keep the value alive (which can be dropped), and only keeps the backing allocation alive.

-To soundly implement thread safety `Trc<T>` does not itself implement `Send` or `Sync`.
-However, `SharedTrc<T>` does, and it is the only way to safely send a `Trc<T>` across threads.
+To soundly implement thread safety `Trc` is `!Send` and `!Sync`.
+To solve this, `Trc` introduces a `SharedTrc<T>`, which is `Send` and `Sync`.
+`SharedTrc` is the only way to safely send a `Trc`'s data across threads without using a `Weak`.
 See `SharedTrc` for it's API, which is similar to that of `Weak`.

 Because `Trc` is not part of the standard library, the `CoerceUnsized` and `Receiver` traits cannot currently be implemented by default.
 However, `Trc` provides `dyn_unstable` trait which enables the above traits for `Trc` and `SharedTrc` and must be used with nightly Rust (`cargo +nightly ...`).